The law, licences, and the three ‘Rs’

 Under the legislation, three licences are required before research involving animals is permitted:

 Licences are approved by the Secretary of State, on the advice of the Home Office.
-Home Office inspectors regularly visit facilities to conduct detailed inspections, ensure compliance, monitor animal welfare, and provide advice.
+Our facilities are inspected in line with Home Office requirements.

 The University Secretary is the University’s Establishment Licence Holder.

-To read our non-technical summaries of our current project licences, click here.
+Read our non-technical summaries of our current project licences.

 The three ‘Rs’